 Contact a Houston Trusts and Estates Lawyer Today

 As the legal landscape of cryptocurrency continues to evolve, it is crucial to stay abreast of relevant laws and regulations to avoid an unfavorable tax audit or other negative outcomes.
 The Houston estate planning law firm of McCulloch & Miller, PLLC has developed expertise in cryptocurrency asset management by closely monitoring market trends and ongoing changes to the legal landscape.
 Our attorneys are prepared to assist Texas investors with a wide range of estate planning and taxation needs related to digital currency and other unique assets.
-For a free consultation with an attorney, call 713-333-8900.
+For a consultation with an attorney, call 713-333-8900.